 Emerging Trends in Cardiovascular Care & Treatments

 In 2017, the American College of Cardiology (ACC) and the American Heart Association (AHA) published new treatment guidelines that defined hypertension as blood pressure at or above 130/80, instead of the 140/90 benchmark that’d been in place for decades.
 This has drawn renewed attention to the topic of hypertension in cardiovascular care.

 Also known as high blood pressure, hypertension significantly increases the risk for heart disease and stroke, two leading causes of death in the US.
-In 2018 alone, nearly half a million deaths in America included hypertension as a primary or contributing cause.
+In 2019 alone, over half a million deaths in America included hypertension as a primary or contributing cause.
 Based on the new definition of hypertension, close to half of all Americans today have hypertension, and only about half of those diagnosed and treated for hypertension have it under control.

 “Prevention, prevention, prevention,” Dr. Davis says.
 “If we can control hypertension, that will help prevent the other cardiovascular conditions or prevent a second event.
 It’s the root cause I see in most cardiovascular conditions.”

 A corollary to prevention is understanding comorbidities.
 Patients may have hypertension and a history of heart attack, or hypertension and diabetes, or hypertension and coronary artery disease along with high cholesterol, or one of the dozens of other combinations of cardiovascular conditions.